-5.2 High Temperature Measurements and Furnace Use (for the T_C of Ni)
+4.2 High Temperature Measurements and Furnace Use (for the T_C of Ni)

-For high temperature measurements, the sample sits on the end of a high-temperature insert made of alumina.
-The thermometer in this case is a platinum resistor.
-You will be using just one channel of the Lakeshore temperature controller to read out its resistance.
+For high temperature measurements, the sample sits on the end of a high-temperature insert made of alumina, a few millimeters away from a thermometer-in this case is a platinum resistor identical to the one you use as a sample in the Debye temperature measurement.
+You can safely extrapolate your resistance versus temperature measurement to high temperatures to estimate the temperature of the sample in the oven.

-To make the measurements, you will have to connect the outputs of the Lakeshore and the Keithley to the appropriately labeled terminals.
+To make the measurements, you will have to patch the thermometer and sample inputs of the Lakeshore and the Keithley using terminals 1& 2 (for the Pt thermometer) and 21-24 (for the sample measurement)-see the table below.
 Because there is only one thermometer for this measurement, you will be using a different version of the automation script, called nickel.m.
 This reads the resistance of the nickel sample and the resistance of the platinum resistor.